mantidproject/documents/Design/Documentation/Documentation.md

 and the directives would do the following:

 * `algorithm`
+    - extract name/version from filename
-    - create a named reference that can be referenced with the Sphinx `:ref:` command by inserting `.. _algorithm|Rebin:` at the top of the file
+    - create a named reference that can be referenced with the Sphinx `:ref:` command by inserting `.. _algorithm|Rebin:` at the top of the file if this is the latest version of the algorithm
     - create a title for the page
     - insert a screenshot link
     - If the algorithm is deprecated then insert the deprecation warning